magda-io/magda/docs/docs/how-to-create-local-users.md

 # How to create Local Users

 > Please note: local authentication feature has been moved out as an [Authentication Plugin](./authentication-plugin-spec.md) to repo [magda-auth-internal](https://github.com/magda-io/magda-auth-internal).
-You need to deploy the plugin to turn of this feature.
+You need to deploy the plugin to turn on this feature.

 Magda now support creating local authenticated users (instead of SSO).
 You can use the `set-user-password` script to create users / set password for users.
 Please note: users will need to use their email address as username to login.